-It is with this kind of friendship in mind that I (along with the generous donation of an anonymous donor) am offering a small sum of $50 to a pair of friend-artists who submit a portfolio of work (with a short introduction) intended to be used for the winners to get a meal together, see a movie, get a few drinks together at a conference, etc. The key is being together.
+It is with this kind of friendship in mind that I (along with the generous donation of an anonymous donor) am offering a small sum of $50 to four pairs of friend-artists who submit portfolios of work (with a short introduction) intended to be used for the winners to get a meal together, see a movie, get a few drinks together at a conference, etc. The key is being together.
 In this way, the offering is low stakes—with no expectation of production—yet I also hope to encourage writers to look beyond ideas of individual work and success that most competitions encourage and toward a deliberate investment in their relationship with their creative partner.

 —ed.
 Ryan Bollenbach

 The portfolio should consist of no more than 10 pages of work (in any genre combination) and must include a 1 page introduction speaking, in any way you see fit, to your friendship with your collaborator and how it has influenced your writing or this portfolio.
 There is no submission fee for this fellowship opportunity.

 The judges for the fellowship will be friends—and friends of Zach—Brandi Wells and Leia Penina Wilson, who will collaboratively judge the finalists’ portfolios and select four winners.
 The winners will receive the $50 prize for their hangout of choice and the opportunity to have the winning portfolio published at Heavy Feather Review.

 Beginning on February 14 and ending on May 31, at 11:59 p.m.
 CST, collaborators are encouraged to submit portfolios for consideration.
 The work can be in any genre and any combination—fiction, poetry, nonfiction, translations (with permissions/rights from original authors), visual art, interactive website etc. Emphasis should be placed on cohesion and how it all fits together as opposed to a “best of” from each of the authors.